 Oostvaardersdijk P.O.
 Box 119, 8200 AC Lelystad, the Netherlands.

 The objective of the project at the Batavia Werf, Lelystad is the core of a youth job training program and centre piece for the marine park and museums.

 As such it is very successful attracting hundreds of thousands of visitors.

 If I may explain?

-‘Zeven Provinciën’ Project, an idea transferable to Harwich, is in part tourist attraction, has revitalised the town of Lelystad (as ‘Hermione’ did for Rochefort sur mer) and importantly is used to revitalise unemployable youths, teaching real work skills, team work, self respect and many other qualities.
+‘Zeven Provinciën’ Project, an idea that has revitalised the town of Lelystad (as ‘Hermione’ did for Rochefort sur mer) and importantly is used to revitalise unemployable youths, teaching real work skills, team work, self respect and many other qualities.
 80 % of the youths, kids who would not get up in the morning, go on to find jobs or higher education.

 I feel honoured to have supported such a project.

 The Batavia Wherf (Yard), which had already built the fine replica ‘Batavia‘ .